Eat the country and you will understand it.

-Fry finely-cut large onion and garlic in ghee until golden brown; add the meat cubes (beef or lamb), spices (turmeric, chili, salt, a bit of curry powder, and a teaspoonful of sugar), tomato puree and water, then cover and simmer for about 40 minutes until the meat is cooked.
-Add in the orzo (pasta shaped like pearls of barley) and cooked chickpeas and cook for 15 minutes until orzo is cooked.
-Chop a bit of fresh parsley and crush one clove of garlic and mix with olive oil and add to the mixture just before removing from the ring.
-Serve with lemon wedges, raw chopped parsley (sprinkled at the top) and crispy warm bread.
+Fry finely-cut large onion in ghee until golden brown; add the meat cubes (beef or lamb), spices (turmeric, chili, salt, a bit of curry powder, and a teaspoonful of sugar), tomato puree and water, then cover and simmer for about 40 minutes until the meat is cooked.
+Add in the orz, cooked chickpeas, and cook for 15 minutes until cooked.
+Chop a bit of fresh parsley and crush one clove of garlic and mix with olive oil and add to the mixture just before removing from fire.
+Serve with lemon wedges, raw chopped parsley (sprinkled on top) and crispy warm bread.

 Peel and cut potatoes into thick slices, boil until cooked, crush, and spread in a "tajeen" (a baking tray).
 Fry thinly-chopped two onions until brown, and add the mince and cook for a few minutes, then add the crushed garlic and spice up with chili, turmeric, salt and curry powder, and stir and simmer until cooked.
 Remove and spread on a large plate and leave to cool.
-All the ingredients cold, add to the potatoes and mix in the beaten eggs and bake for 20 minutes at mark 180.
+Add to the potatoes, mix in the beaten eggs, and bake for 20 minutes at mark 180.
 Finally, take out from the oven, sprinkle some mozzarella cheese on top and bake for a further 15 minutes until the dish is covered with a light golden crust.
-Serve hot with crispy bread.

 Boureek: Bureek: Burik

-The Libyan basic boureek, also written as bourik, burik or bourek, is a very simple and deliciously crispy dish, made as follows:
+The Libyan basic boureek, also written as bourik, burik or bourek, is a deliciously crispy dish, made as follows:

-Of course, there are other flavours of the dish, made by varying the filling, including one with minced meat: fry the meat with onions, add the herbs of your choice, then take a large table spoonful and spread on the pastry, break the egg on top, fold over and then continue as above.
+Of course, there are other flavours of the dish, made by varying the filling, including one with minced meat.
 In other North African countries, like Algeria, the shape of the boureek is like a "spring roll" or a sausage roll.

 Mbekbka: quick macaroni:

-Mbekbka is an onomatopoeic word derived from the sound of macaroni boiling in a saucepan.
 Instead of the European way of boiling pasta or spaghetti in water and then throwing the water away (with all the goodness it contains), the Libyans boil pasta with the sauce, which adds a real pasta flavour to the sauce.
 You can make it with any type of pasta, and the simplest dish involves frying onions in oil, throwing in the tomato puree, chili powder, turmeric, then adding water and salt and leave to boil, before adding the pasta.
 But the proper way to do it is to add some lamb chops, chickpeas and garlic to the sauce.
-Serve hot with a sprinkle of extra virgin olive oil, and lemon, fresh chili and crusty bread (optional) on a separate plate.
-You can also add other vegetable like pumpkin (as in photo), potato and green pepper.
+Serve hot with a sprinkle of extra virgin olive oil, lemon, fresh chili and crusty bread (optional).
+You can also add other vegetable like pumpkin, potato and green pepper.

 Rice in Libya can be cooked either boiled with sauce, just like risotto, or steamed over a vegetable and meat sauce, just like couscous.
 The following one is steamed rice with meat, chickpeas and potato sauce.